A Sure Way To Waste Everyone’s Money.

 As you produce and work and earn an income you are benefiting from the public infrastructure that supports your ability to earn that income.

 For this privilege, the government of your nation will take between 20% and 60% as payment, depending on where you live.

-With your remaining income you may spend as you see fit.
-Most people will buy a car, a house, some art, a boat, investments and so forth.
+With your remaining income, you may spend as you see fit.
+Most people will buy a car, a house, some furniture, a boat, investments and so forth.
 These assets are now a part of your wealth since they hold resale value convertible to become cash in your pocket.

-Since you have already (over)payed for the privilege to work in your country and have also already payed for the environment within which you live, you might start scratching your head should that same government now turn around cup in hand again.
+Since you have already (over)paid for the privilege to work in your country and have also already paid for the environment within which you live, you might start scratching your head should that same government now turn around cup in hand again.

 The problem of compliance

 Warren is suggesting an annual wealth tax of 2% for income earners of $50,000,000 or more in the United States.
 You must assume that if she was elected and this policy was enacted then year on year that threshold would lower and lower.